Beshario/Udacity-Robotics-Perception-Challenge/README.md

 For corss validation, a repetition of 20 was enough for the first scene, however, 40 repetitions were enough for the other two worlds.

-For the project, the object identification general accuracy was of *97%* The confusion matrices below shows the non-normalized and normalized results for a test case using the trained model generated above.
+For the project, the object identification general accuracy was of *97%* The confusion matrices below shows the normalized results for a test case using the trained model generated above.
 The training for the third test scene normalized result:
 ![Confusion matrix][figure_2]